microsoft/xdp-for-windows/docs/usage.md

 xdpcfg.exe SetDeviceSddl "D:P(A;;GA;;;SY)(A;;GA;;;BA)(A;;GA;;;S-1-5-21-1626206346-3338949459-3778528156-1001)"
 ```

-The XDP driver must be restarted for these changes to take effect.
+The XDP driver must be restarted for these changes to take effect; the configuration is persistent across driver and machine restarts.

 ## AF_XDP